Traditional Medicines and OTC Products: China

 6. What health, advertising, and marketing claims may be made for OTC products?

-The medical advertisements must contain the generic name, a statement of advice “Please purchase and use in accordance with the drug instructions or under the guidance of pharmacist”, its medical advertisement permission number and its approval number for production.
-Meanwhile, an addition of the special label (OTC) for OTC drugs should be indicated in the advertisements for such nonprescription drugs.
+The medical advertisements must contain the generic name, a statement of “Please purchase and use in accordance with the drug instructions or under the guidance of pharmacist”, its medical advertisement approval number and its manufacturing approval number.
+Meanwhile, a special label (OTC) for OTC drugs should be indicated in the advertisements for such non-prescription drugs.

 7. Can OTC products be marketed or advertised directly to the public?